-Changing the Guard, also known as Guard Mounting, takes place outside Buckingham Palace from 11.30am and lasts around 45mins.
-The Buckingham Palace Old Guard forms up in the palace’s forecourt from 11am and are joined by the St James’s Palace Old Guard at 11.15am.
+Changing the Guard, also known as Guard Mounting, takes place outside Buckingham Palace from 10.45am and lasts around 45 minutes, with the actual handover taking place at 11am.
+The Buckingham Palace Old Guard forms up in the palace’s forecourt from 10.30am and is joined by the St James’s Palace Old Guard at around 10.45am.
 The New Guard then arrives from Wellington Barracks and takes over the responsibilities of the Old Guard in a formal ceremony accompanied by music.

 This free event is very popular, so be sure to arrive early to secure a spot with a good view.

 Changing the Guard also take place at Windsor Castle on certain days at 11am, and Changing of The Queen’s Life Guard takes place daily at Horse Guards Parade at 11am (10am on Sundays).
 Check the Household Division website for the full schedule of the ceremonies.

 Book tickets to Buckingham Palace’s summer opening to step inside the palace itself and admire its lavish interiors during the summer months.